LoogleCZ/FS17-InteractiveControl/README.md

 ## History

 This specialization is available many years now.
 In year 2014 I was asked to add monitors feature into old IC.
 I've done this and also started to create new concept of IC.
 In FS15 there was some releases, but then I've ended with scripting for FS.
 This was due to my graduation exams and because I went to college.
+Today I sometimes comes back and do some new stuff, but only sometimes.

 In summer 2017 GtX from LS Modcompany contacted me and asked me to revide his convert of IC to FS17.
 I was excited and I started to revide his code.
 At same time I realized that events are old and not maintained and IC should be done better.
 So I started to creating new version - version 4.0.0